 We highly recommend that you have a look at the demos available with each of these templates, to see how easy it is to get started with these templates.

 While templates of full websites are fantastic, sometimes we still want to tweak or create specific pages.
-For this reason, BB also has many content pages that have been designed and ready-to-use.
+For this reason, Beaver Builder also has many content pages that have been designed and ready-to-use.

 Here are some of the pages which are available for use: